Baptism

 • Submit a copy of the birth certificate of the child to be baptized.

-• The godparent(s) must at least be 16 years old and had received the sacraments of Baptism, Holy Eucharist and Confirmation and practicing Catholic.
-If married, it should be a Catholic marriage.
-The Baptismal Seminar for parents and godparents may be completed at any parish.
+• The Baptismal Seminar for parents and godparents is required.
 In person classes are held on the second Saturday of each month at the Holy Spirit Chapel at 5 pm.
 Please provide proof that you took it.
 The seminar is valid for two (2) years only, thereafter it has to be renewed.